Blackmamoth/PyPass/README.md

    ```
 3. You can also save these in your system's environment variable directly.

-4. To generate and save your public and private keys run the `generate_keys.py` file inside `prerun` directory, and use that file path in the above env variables above.
+4. To generate and save your public and private keys run the `generate_keys.py` file inside `prerun` directory, and use that file path in the env variables above.

 5. Also, to generate the hash for your root password run the `hash_root_password.py` file inside `prerun` directory, and use them in the env variable above.